Gold Trading Signals – A Beginner’s Guide, Part 2

 Pip Value of Gold

 In the forex world, the pip is an abbreviation of point in percentage.
-The minimum change in the price of a currency pair is known as Pip.
+The minimum change in the price of a currency pair is known as a pip.
 It’s the fourth number following a decimal in most price quotes.
 A 1 pip change is a price movement of 0.0001.

 How To Use Gold Signals

 Trading the markets can be really tricky, especially if you’re new to the game.
-The great thing about using our forex, equity index, and commodity signals, is that you don’t need to do the hardcore analysis yourself.
+The great thing about using our forex, indices, and commodity signals, is that you don’t need to do the laborious technical and fundamental analysis yourself.

-We have a team of seasoned traders who constantly scan the markets for good signal trading opportunities.
-These traders are exceptional analysts with years of trading experience and have a deep knowledge of how the gold market works and what moves it.
+We have a team of exceptional traders that constantly scan the markets for excellent trading opportunities.
+These traders are seasoned analysts with years of trading experience and have a deep knowledge of how the gold market works and what moves it.